camunda/camunda-docs-manual/content/introduction/index.md

 ---

 Welcome to the Camunda BPM Manual!
 Camunda is a Java-based framework supporting BPMN for workflow and process automation, CMMN for Case Management and DMN for Business Decision Management.
-See also: [Supported Standards]({{< relref "introduction/supported-standards.md" >}}).
+See also: [Implemented Standards]({{< relref "introduction/implemented-standards.md" >}}).

 This document contains information about the features provided by the Camunda BPM platform.